Predicates

 --

 Argument must be unbound.
-Used mainly when returning an opaque term.
+Used mainly when returning an opaque term (e.g. a stream handle).

 These six mode atoms are also declared as prefix operators by the Logtalk compiler.
-This makes it possible to include type information for each argument like in the example above.
+This makes it possible to include type information for each argument as in the example above.
 Some possible type values are: event, object, category, protocol, callable, term, nonvar, var, atomic, atom, number, integer, float, compound, and list.
 The first four are Logtalk specific.
 The remaining are common Prolog types.
 We can also use our own types that can be either atoms or ground compound terms.
-See the types library documentation for details.
+See the types library documentation for an extensive list of pre-defined types that cover most common use cases.

 The second directive argument documents the number of proofs, but not necessarily distinct solutions, for the specified mode.
 As an example, the member(X, [1,1,1,1]) goal have only one distinct solution but four proofs for that solution.
 Note that different modes for the same predicate often have different determinism.
 The possible values are: